 Optimization and hosting

-The Privy engineering team is constantly working to optimize the load times and file sizes associated with the widget used to display your Privy campaigns.
+The Privy engineering team is constantly working to optimize the load times and file sizes associated with the widget used to display your Privy displays.
 Additionally, each iteration of the widget references assets in a world-class content delivery network (CDN) with an average response time under 10 milliseconds.
 To learn more about the benefits of a CDN, click here.

 Synchronous code - This is the recommended option for a manual install of Privy.
 Synchronous code is executed in sequence wherein each statement waits for the previous statement to finish before executing.
 This code format allows the installer to determine the relative order of code execution on their site, which means Privy could load faster or slower based on the site's configuration.